-All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described in "General Studies," page 85.
+All students enrolled in a baccalaureate degree program must satisfy a university requirement of a minimum of 35 semester hours of approved course work in General Studies, as described in "General Studies," page 91.
 Note that all three General Studies awareness areas are required.
 Consult an advisor for an approved list of courses.
 Many of the university General Studies requirements may be met through completion of College of Nursing course requirements.
 See an academic advisor for details.
-General Studies courses are listed in the "General Studies" table, page 88, in the course descriptions, in the Schedule of Classes, and in the Summer Sessions Bulletin.
+General Studies courses are listed in the "General Studies" table, page 94, in the Schedule of Classes, and in the Summer Sessions Bulletin.